Towards Difficulty-Agnostic Efficient Transfer Learning for Vision-Language Models: Motivating Observations

 \begin{observation} Low class separability of visual features is the primary reason for the overfitting of TPT on high RTD. \end{observation}

 Class separability is a critical factor in determining the transferability of a source model to a target domain~\cite{pandy2022transferability}.
-To determine the class separability of visual features, we use the ratio of intra- to inter-class cosine similarities as a measure~\cite{oh2021boil, zhu2023not}.
-Figure~\ref{fig:intra_inter} demonstrates that the ratio is higher in domains with lower RTD, which are considered easier, and lower in more challenging datasets with higher RTD.
+To determine the class separability of visual features, we use the ratio of intra- to inter-class cosine similarities~\cite{oh2021boil, zhu2023not}.
+Fig.~\ref{fig:intra_inter} demonstrates that the ratio is higher in domains with lower RTD, which are considered easier, and lower in more challenging datasets with higher RTD.
 These findings suggest that the class separability highly correlates with transfer difficulty, strongly influencing the overfitting risk of TPT on high RTD domains.

 To see how class separability affects TPT, we further explore the visual features and predictions of zero-shot CLIP and TPT.
-As illustrated in Figure~\ref{fig:lp_tsne}, EuroSAT, which exhibits a high RTD, shows lower class separability compared to SUN397 that has a lower RTD.
+As shown in Fig.~\ref{fig:lp_tsne}, EuroSAT, which exhibits a high RTD, shows lower class separability compared to SUN397 that has a lower RTD.
 Furthermore, in EuroSAT, when TPT attempts to classify visual features with low class separability, its performance for novel classes is lower than zero-shot CLIP.
 This is because TPT tries to fit the decision boundary, represented as dotted lines, to features that are challenging to classify by solely adjusting classifier weights with multiple stacks of learnable prompts.
+This underscore the significance of separable visual features, a factor closely linked to VPT.
 Consequently, this leads to significant overfitting, where the decision boundary of one class overlaps with others.
 Conversely, with visual features that exhibit high class separability, TPT's predictions are more accurate than those of zero-shot CLIP as it can easily determine the better decision boundary.
 These results underscore the significance of separable visual features, a factor closely linked to VPT.

-\begin{observation} TA effectively enhances adaptability with low risk of overfitting when employed with VPT. \end{observation}
+\begin{observation} TA effectively enhances adaptability with a low risk of overfitting when employed with VPT, especially on higher RTD datasets. \end{observation} Fig.~\ref{fig:vp_la} shows that while TA and VPT each exhibit less adaptability than TPT alone, together they outperform across all categories, signifying both high adaptability and generalizability.
+This advantageous combination is particularly significant for higher RTD, while the performance improvement in novel categories with lower RTD is marginal.